 The dashboard is where registered users can review all their proposal submissions and track their progress.
 It’s also where you can create a new proposal.

 As you go through the sections below, you can complete a section, save it and return later.
 You can also review everything before you submit it to the Accelerator.

 You’ll need to tell us which of our themed competitions or Open Call for Innovation competitions you’re entering.
-The competitions are then divided into specific challenges, while the Open Call for Innovation competitions are chosen based on the technical or business maturity of your idea.
+Themed competitions are divided into specific challenges, while the Open Call for Innovation competitions are chosen based on the technical or business maturity of your idea.

 You’ll be asked to confirm you’ve read and accept the Defence and Security Accelerator terms and conditions.